folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 This section displays information about invoices and invoice lines that link to this POL.
 The invoice table list displays the following columns:

-*   **Invoice #.** The invoice number for the invoice that has an invoice line linked to this POL.
+*   **Invoice line #.** The invoice number for the invoice that has an invoice line linked to this POL.
 Click on the invoice number to open the Invoices app detail pane for the invoice.
 Note: The link is to the general invoice, not to the specific invoice line that links to this POL.
 *   **Invoice date.**  The vendor invoice date.
 *   **Vendor name.**  The name of the vendor associated with the related invoice.
+*   **Vendor invoice number.**  The vendor-provided identifier for the invoice related to this purchase order line.
 *   **Status.**  The status of the invoice: Open, Reviewed, Approved, Paid, or Cancelled.
 *   **Quantity.** The quantity invoiced.
 Note that the quantity shown is from the invoice line related to this order, not from the general invoice.
-*   **Expended amount.** The expended amount of the invoice.
-In this version of FOLIO, the amount displayed is the **Calculated total amount** of the general invoice.
-In future versions of FOLIO, the amount of the invoice line will display as the expended amount.
+*   **Amount.** The total amount of the invoice line calculated as the sub-total plus adjustments.
-*   **Piece(s).**  The caption information, as entered on the piece record of the Receiving app, for this order.
-See [Receiving >Add piece fields](../receiving/#add-piece-fields) for more information.
+*   **Comment.**  The invoice line comment.

 ### Related agreements